babashka/pod-babashka-parcera/README.md

 ;;=> "(ns foo)"
 ```

-A minimal namespace require sorting demo can be found in `examples`.
+A minimal and probably incomplete namespace require sorting demo can be found in
+`examples`.

 ``` clojure
 $ cat ns_form.clj